-Mandy B. Esch is a CNST project leader in the Nanoscale Imaging and Spectroscopy Group.
-She received an M.S. in Biology and a Ph.D. in Biotechnology from the Julius Maximilians (Würzburg) University in Germany.
-During her PhD research she developed paper-microfluidics and microfluidic biosensors for the detection of pathogens that can contaminate drinking water.
-In 2001, Mandy joined the Cornell Nanoscale Science and Technology Facility as life sciences liaison, where she helped create nanobiotechnology projects.
+Mandy B. Esch is a project leader in the Microsystems and Nanotechnology Division.
+She received an M.S. in Biology and a Ph.D. in Biotechnology from the Julius Maximilians University in Würzburg, Germany.
+During her PhD research she developed paper-based microfluidics and microfluidic biosensors for the detection of pathogens.
+In 2001, Dr. Esch joined the Cornell Nanoscale Science and Technology Facility as life sciences liaison.
 In 2007, she joined the department of Biomedical Engineering at Cornell University as a senior research associate.
 While there, she developed several patents for multi-organ body-on-a-chip systems.
-For this work, her team received the 2015 Lush Science Prize.
-From 2015 to 2016 Mandy spent a year as an assistant professor at Syracuse University at the Department of Biomedical and Chemical Engineering.
+As part of a team that develops MPS systems, she received the 2015 Lush Science Prize.
+From 2015 to 2016 Dr. Esch spent a year as an assistant professor at Syracuse University at the Department of Biomedical and Chemical Engineering.
 She taught nanobiotechnology and built a laboratory for tissues-on-chip research.
-In 2016 Mandy moved to Maryland, where she joined NIST.
-Her work at NIST will focus on integrating tissue sensors with tissues-on-a-chip devices.
+In August of 2016 Dr. Esch moved to NIST, where she is focusing on integrating sensors with tissues-on-a-chip and MPS devices.

 We are looking for postdocs with expertise in the development of on organs-on-chips, MPS, and PBPK modelling.
 Please contact Dr. Esch via email, or read about the NRC opportunity here.

 Body-in-a-cube: a microphysiological system for multi-tissue co-culture with near-physiological amounts of blood surrogate, Chen, L., Yang, Y., Ueno, H., and Esch, M. B., Microphysiological Systems 4, 1–13 (2020).